 By avoiding the need to own, manage, and configure their own IT infrastructure through outsourcing, companies can focus on their core purpose.
 This has been a game-changer for many software-based companies and their IT-dependent business models.

 Cloud-based applications, also known as Cloud apps, seem to be taking over.
 In theory, a Cloud app is one that uses Cloud-based services.
 So, whether an app is mobile or web, they probably use some sort of Cloud service.
 What really differentiates a Cloud app from a native one is the extent to which they use Cloud services.

 Increased dependence on the Cloud’s processing power is the result of companies building innovative and creative solutions to all sorts of problems that use technology to do things that were previously impossible.
-Thanks to the ability to process large amounts of data (Big Data) through third party owned IT infrastructure, companies can perform massive calculations and deliver top services.
+Thanks to the ability to process large amounts of data (Big Data) through third-party-owned IT infrastructure, companies can perform massive calculations and deliver top services.

 In particular, Cloud services have opened up the possibility for many web-based Cloud applications, also known as web apps.
-A web app is one where most of the computation occurs in the Cloud, not on the device itself, and usually built with the use of Cloud application development services.
-A new form of web app, known as a Progressive Web App (PWA), is also seeing an increase in popularity.
+A web app is one where most of the computation occurs in the Cloud, not on the device itself, and is usually built with the use of Cloud application development services.
+A new form of a web app, known as a Progressive Web App (PWA), is also seeing an increase in popularity.

 Benefits of a Cloud App

 Cloud application development offers various benefits for businesses that wish to use technology to solve a problem.
 Some of the benefits are: